 Meet The Writers

-Megan Kirchgessner (posts) is a UCSD Neurosciences PhD student in the Callaway Lab at the Salk Institute, using the visual cortex of the mouse to study neural circuits in vivo and their relation to behavior.
+Megan Kirchgessner (@meg_kirch | posts) is a UCSD Neurosciences PhD student in the Callaway Lab at the Salk Institute studying how connections between the cortex and the thalamus underlie vision.
 Outside of neuroscience, she enjoys running, music, San Diego craft beer, watching movies (both good and “bad”), and stalking the La Jolla Cove sea lions.

 Ethan McBride (@egmcb | posts) is a UCSD Neurosciences graduate student in the Callaway Lab at the Salk Institute.
 He is fascinated by the neural basis of behavior, and is currently investigating the neural circuits underlying attention.
 Outside of the lab, Ethan enjoys playing the trumpet and piano, trying out new San Diego beers, watching various sportsball games (mostly foot and base), and occasionally trying to get into twitter.

 Catie Profaci (@cprofaci | posts) is a neuroscience PhD student studying the blood-brain barrier in Dr. Richard Daneman’s lab.
-Aside from the brain, her passions include running, wine, baseball, spicy food, traveling, New York Magazine, cheese, NPR, and Bruce Springsteen.
+Aside from the brain, her passions include running, wine, baseball, spicy food, traveling, Audible, cheese, and Bruce Springsteen.

-Drew Schreiner (posts) is a graduate student in the Psychology department at UCSD studying the neural circuits that underlie actions and decision-making with Dr. Christina Gremel.
+Drew Schreiner (@SchreinerDrew | posts) is a graduate student in the Psychology department at UCSD studying the neural circuits that underlie actions and decision-making with Dr. Christina Gremel.
 When not shining lasers into the brains of mice, he can be found backpacking, hiking, and playing guitar.

 Barbara Spencer (@barbara_spencer | posts) is a UCSD Neuroscience Ph.D. student in the Brewer lab.
 Her research interests include using magnetic resonance imaging (MRI) to study how alterations in memory-related brain structures can be used to predict risk for Alzheimer’s disease and understanding how genes contribute to these changes.
 Outside of lab she can be found with her PALS, practicing yoga, baking, or rooting for the Philadelphia Flyers.